A new way to

 Diagnosing Alzheimer’s disease is a challenge.
 We use the most up-to-date methodology: an automated immunoassay with innovative instrumentation.
 Our results are based on a ratio of p-tau and AB42, which allows for greater than 90% diagnostic accuracy compared to standard assessments.
 We also use low-binding tubes, resulting in fewer false results for patients.

 A differential diagnosis can change treatment and improve patient care.
-With our testing, a patients receive the answers they need in as little as one day.
+With our testing, patients receive the answers they need in as little as one day.
 They don’t have to wait weeks or months to be placed on the right treatment and start planning for their future.

-A complementary solution to assist
+A complementary solution to assist with diagnosis

 Standard assessment of suspected Alzheimer's disease patients through clinical and cognitive assessment is 70-80% accurate.
 By adding our Alzheimer's disease evaluation, physicians can increase diagnostic accuracy by 12-22% to ensure they are providing the correct diagnosis and treatment for patients.